MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5-1.md

    cnv.height = cnv.width * 9 / 16 // 16:9 aspect ratio

    const ctx = cnv.getContext (`2d`)

    // Creates an instance of a PixelSorter class with context as a parameter const sorter = new PixelSorter (ctx)

-   // Create a new image
+   // Create a new image element
    const img = new Image ()

-   // Run new image once the image has successfully loaded img.onload = () => {
+   // Define a function to run new image once the image has loaded its data img.onload = () => {

-      // Adjusts the canvas height based on the image's aspect ratio cnv.height = cnv.width * (img.height / img.width)
+      // Adjusts the canvas height
+      // based on the image's aspect ratio cnv.height = cnv.width * (img.height / img.width)

       // Call the draw function with the new image as the argument
       // draw the image to the canvas ctx.drawImage (img, 0, 0, cnv.width, cnv.height)

       // Call the innit fuction of the sorter sorter.init ()

       // Call the draw_frame function
       draw_frame ()
    }

-   img.src = `/w05/glitch.JPG` // The image source
+   // The image source
+   img.src = `/w05/glitch.JPG`

    let frame_count = 0

    // Define a draw_frame function
    const draw_frame = () => {